Here, we’ll discuss the 7 key benefits of nearshore software development and why you should go with it.

 Nearshoring provides access to skilled professionals at a fraction of the cost of hiring a full in-house team – while maintaining high quality standards.

-Compared to in-house development, outsourcing can cut development costs by up to 53%.
+Compared to in-house development, outsourcing can cut development costs by 40-70%, depending on the region, team seniority, and engagement model.

 And on top of that, there are plenty of other benefits, too, like: